Therapy for Explosive Behavior in Kids and Teens

 Is your child often angry or strong-willed?
-Do they refuse to do things, or get upset at the word “no?”
+Do they struggle to listen, or have outbursts and meltdowns when told “no”?

-Challenging behavior is the single most common issue I treat, and probably the most common problem in child therapy in general.
-Nearly all children will hit, push, kick, throw, yell, argue, swear, name-call, refuse to listen, backtalk, and throw tantrums; the challenge is always to determine whether it is beyond what is typical.
+Does it feel like you are walking on eggshells in your own home?
+Don’t be ashamed, it’s not just you: Explosive or out-of-control behavior is one of the most common reasons that parents seek therapy for their children, and it is the single most common issue I see.
+Nearly all children will hit, push, kick, throw, yell, argue, swear, name-call, refuse to listen, backtalk, and throw tantrums, so the first hurdle is determining whether it’s beyond what is typical.
 I like to ask these questions when parents are not sure:

 • Are explosive behaviors happening daily?